-To deglaze a pan means adding liquid such as stock or wine to a pan to loosen and dissolve food particles that are stuck to the bottom after cooking or searing.
-The flavorful mixture produced by deglazing can then be used to make a sauce.
+Deglazing a pan involves adding liquid, such as stock or wine, to a pan to loosen and dissolve food particles that are stuck to the bottom after cooking or searing.
+The flavorful mixture produced by deglazing can be used to make a sauce.
 The cooked food particles often look like browned bits that are stuck to the pan.
 These cooked bits are known as fond and are the source of immense flavor.

 How to Deglaze a Pan

 Deglazing works best if you have just roasted a piece of meat in a pan in the oven, or maybe sautéed it in a skillet.
-Pour a cup of wine into the pan or skillet, let it sizzle and steam and while it does so, scrape the bits off the bottom of the pan until they are all incorporated into the liquid.
+Now that you are familiar with the definition of deglazing, here are the steps to do it:

-Once you have loosened the fond, reduce liquid in the pan by half and then use it as the basis for making a sauce or simply season it with salt and pepper and serve it as a simple pan sauce.
+Once you have loosened the fond, and reduced liquid in the pan by half, use it as the basis for making a sauce or simply season it with salt and pepper and serve it as a simple pan sauce.